Tailings: Submarine tailings

 Commonly referred to as STD (Submarine Tailings Disposal) or DSTD (Deep Sea Tailings Disposal).
 Tailings can be conveyed using a pipeline then discharged so as to eventually descend into the depths.
 Practically, it is not an ideal method, as the close proximity to off-shelf depths is rare.
 When STD is used, the depth of discharge is often comparatively shallow, and extensive damage to the seafloor can result due to covering by the tailings product.
 If the density and temperature of the tailings product is not controlled, it may travel long distances, or even float to the surface.

 This method is used by the gold mine on Lihir Island; its waste disposal has been viewed by environmentalists as highly damaging, while the owners claim that it is not harmful.

 Disposal of tailings in the sea is prohibited by law in Australia, Brazil, Canada, China, Denmark, England, France, Greece, Russia and the United States.
 It is legal in Indonesia, Norway and Papua New Guinea.
+In 2026 in Norway, activists have been convicted for protests during the Repparfjorden conflict; fourteen more activists were on trial in June, and others are scheduled for trial in August.

 In Chile the only such disposal has been Planta de Pellets which disposed its tailings legally in the sea from its establishment in 1978 until 2010.
 In 2014 Planta de Pellets and Sydvaranger in Norway had the only iron ore tailings disposals into the sea in world, Planta de Pellets had in 2019 however pledged to end this practise by late 2023.